 Taking the tram ride to the summit of Victoria Peak and afternoon boat taxi tour of the incredible Aberdeen Harbour

-When we decided to take a nap at 3 p.m. in the afternoon we fully expected to sleep for a couple hours and then head out to further explore Hong Kong.
+When we decided to take a nap at 3 p.m. in the afternoon we fully expected to sleep for a couple of hours and then head out to further explore Hong Kong.
 Incredibly, having turned off our alarm, when I finally woke and decided to get up it was 4 a.m.
 We had been sleeping for over 12 hours, which is totally unheard of!

 Being awake at this time was not totally unexpected, but we had two and half hours to kill before the restaurant opened for breakfast.
 So I decided to do some writing and watch TV.
 The only bearable thing I could watch was Bear Grylls guiding a group of UK B list celebrities through some fairly harsh terrain in South Africa.
 It reminded my why I watch so little television nowadays – even when I have nothing better to do.